×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Near the school of my son due to traffic.
 If International school, stay in alabang of Forbes If Brent-south campus stay in Alabang If Brent Ortigas, choose another school.
 Use one agent, and let her search.
 DOnt worry about watersupply.
 Worry about neighbors and semifurnished.
-This excludes aircon," remarked one foreigner who made the move to Manila.
+This excludes aircon," said one person in Manila.

 View More Answers